Tales of Christmases Past: The West Wales Derby

 The most exciting of these was no doubt the single point victory at Parc y Scarlets on Boxing Day 2015.
 So much happened in that 26-27 win, that I could write another article on that contest alone, but to all who witnessed it, one moment stands out.
 It followed a turnover by Josh Matavesi, ten metres inside his own Ospreys territory after a Scarlets’ break by Aled Thomas was snuffed out by Justin Tipuric.
 The ball was carried forward by Scott Baldwin, who, looking for a speedster in the space that had opened up on the left flank…found one in the unlikely form of Moldovan prop, Dmitri Arhip.
 For 30 glorious metres, it looked as if the man mountain was going to go the full 50 metres for the try, but instead drew Jake Ball, before effortlessly passing outside to the waiting flyer, Eli Walker, to jog in, unopposed, for the score.
 Dan Biggar’s conversion was the first time in the match that the Ospreys had taken the lead.
 And it was one they would not relinquish in the remaining 23 minutes of the game.

-But in recent times, Christmas memories of the Boxing Day derby have not been so pleasing for Ospreys fans, with our neighbours in the West running out victorious in the last three played on this key festive day.
-And even a writer like Charles Dickens, so accomplished in describing life’s horrors via the written word, would struggle to do justice to the 44-0 mauling the Ospreys took in 2019…so I’m not going to try, either!
+In the seasons that followed that tight Ospreys win, Christmas memories of the Boxing Day derby were not so pleasing for Ospreys fans, all culminating in a defeat in 2019 that even a writer like Charles Dickens, so accomplished in describing life’s horrors via the written word, would struggle to do justice to, such was the 44-0 mauling the Ospreys took that Boxing Day …so I’m not going to try, either!
+Some things, even at Christmas, are best left in the past!

-And so I come to the end of my nostalgic trip back through Boxing Day derbies of days gone by…along with a couple of other non-Christmas contests thrown in for good measure.
+And so, with that, I come to the end of my nostalgic trip back through the Christmas derbies of days gone by…along with a couple of other non-Christmas contests thrown in for good measure.

 What I’ve tried to do is rekindle and reinforce just how special - for both rival camps - this Yuletide fixture always has been and why it remains such a highlight in the rugby calendar in this part of the world.

-So now, with the 2022 instalment almost upon us, what can we expect to witness in the next match to be held on this upcoming Boxing Day?
+So now, with the 2024 instalment almost upon us, what can we expect to witness in the next match to be held in this long tale of a Christmas rugby rivalry?

-Well, unlike the famous Christmas story I’ve been referring to throughout this retrospective look of past encounters, I’ve got no ghostly futuristic vision or insight whatsoever as to what is going to happen on 26 December 2022 or what will be in store for the players and fans of the Ospreys and Scarlets on that special day.
+Well, unlike the famous Christmas story I’ve been referring to throughout this retrospective look of past encounters, I’ve got no ghostly futuristic vision or insight whatsoever as to what is going to happen on 21 December 2024 or what will be in store for the players and fans of the Ospreys and Scarlets in this high octane fixture.

 Instead, I make this final, festive plea to all.
-Bearing in mind the 24 years of history this article has covered, please consider getting your tickets bought nice and early, come along to the Swansea.com Stadium on the 26th, and become part of this rich story of rugby history yourself and to witness if your support can fill the ground like Boxing Day’s past and help cheer on the Ospreys to a much needed victory, which - if that were to happen - would become their first Boxing Day win for two years.
+Bearing in mind the 21 years of history this article has covered, please consider getting your tickets bought nice and early, come along to the Swansea.com Stadium on the 21st, and become part of this rich story of rugby history yourself and to witness if your support can fill the ground like so many of the Christmas battles of the past and help cheer on the Ospreys to a much hoped for victory.

-Your support is never taken for granted, especially in these difficult times, and is always respectfully required and hugely welcomed by all Ospreys players and staff.
+As ever, your support is never taken for granted, especially in these difficult times and at this time of year, and is always hugely welcomed by all Ospreys players and staff.

-And to paraphrase Tiny Tim at the very end of Dickens’ Christmas Classic: ‘Let’s enjoy a perfect Christmas, one and all, by cheering for an Ospreys victory!’
+So, to end, I’ll paraphrase Tiny Tim at the very end of Dickens’ Christmas Classic: ‘Let’s enjoy a perfect Christmas, one and all…by cheering for an Ospreys victory!

 At least, I think that’s what Dickens was trying to say.

-Buy your West Wales Derby tickets now and join us on Boxing Day for a game like not other.
+Buy your West Wales Derby tickets now and join us on Saturday 21st December for a game like no other.